 - It’s harder to catch a wild culture in heavily polluted cities.

-- Hepe (or similar) air filtration systems will remove all wild yeasts and bacteria.
+- Hepa (or similar) air filtration systems will remove all wild yeasts and bacteria.

 - Mold issues in the walls and ceilings of a home can contaminate ferments.
 To prevent mold, stick with ferments that can be made in a fido jar or capped with an airlock.

 Most ferments have an ideal temperature range.
-Anything outside of this range will slow down or stop the ferment.
+If it’s cold in your home, then the ferment will slow down or stop.
 While it’s not always possible to maintain the right temperature, just do your best.

 - Keep ferments warm by placing them on top of your fridge or next to your water heater.